cypress-io/cypress-documentation/content/guides/references/troubleshooting.md

 You might need to use a local HTTP server (instead of file://): https://fb.me/react-devtools-faq", source: file:///root/.cache/Cypress/3.3.1/Cypress/resources/app/packages/desktop-gui/dist/app.js (73292)
 ```

-You can also see verbose Cypress logs when running the Test Runner binary
+You can also see verbose Cypress logs when running the Cypress App binary

 ```shell
 DEBUG=cypress* DISPLAY=10.130.4.201:0 /root/.cache/Cypress/3.3.1/Cypress/Cypress --smoke-test --ping=101